osohq/oso/docs/download.rst

         - Supported platforms:
             - Linux
             - OS X
-            - Windows (coming soon)
+            - Windows

         .. _RubyGems: https://rubygems.org/gems/oso-oso

     .. group-tab:: Java

         The Java version of oso is available on GitHub.
-Go to the `Maven Repository <https://github.com/osohq/oso/packages/321403>`_ and download the latest jar.
+Go to the `Maven Repository <https://search.maven.org/artifact/com.osohq/oso>`_ and download the latest jar or add it as a dependency to your build system.

         To use it, add it to the classpath for your project::